unbit/uwsgi-docs/Rados.rst

 You can issue several 'rados-mount' entries, each one will define a new mountpoint.
 This way you can expose different RADOS pools at different URLs.

+HTTP methods
+^^^^^^^^^^^^

+The following methods are supported:

+GET -> retrieve a resource

+HEAD -> like GET but without body

+OPTIONS -> (requires uWSGI 2.1) returns the list of allowed HTTP methods and WebDAV support

+PUT -> requires allow_put in mountpoint options, store a resource in ceph: curl -T /etc/services http://localhost:8080/services

+MKCOL -> requires allow_mkcol in mountpoint options, creates a new pool: curl -X MKCOL http://localhost:8080/anewpool (the pool 'anewpool' will be created)

+DELETE -> requires allow_delete in mountpoint options, removes an object

+PROPFIND -> (requires uWSGI 2.1 and allow_propfind mountpoint option).
+Implements WebDAV PROPFIND method

 Features
 ^^^^^^^^